award

 • Engaging with the manufacturer: Effectively communicating and negotiating with a vehicle manufacturer requires a highly qualified attorney, especially considering that manufacturers handle numerous lemon law claims annually.
 Our proficient San Jose attorneys fearlessly engage in negotiations with both dealerships and car manufacturers on behalf of our clients.

-• Initiating a lawsuit: Should negotiations with the vehicle manufacturer fail to yield an agreement on compensation, we will initiate a lawsuit in a San Jose court.
+• Initiating a lawsuit: Should negotiations with the vehicle manufacturer fail to yield a compensation agreement, we will initiate a lawsuit in a San Jose court.
 Filing a lawsuit involves meeting various legal requirements, and we will expertly guide you through this process.

-• Trial: In the event that your case proceeds to trial, our trial attorneys in San Jose possess the necessary expertise and background to effectively represent you.
+• Trial: If your case proceeds to trial, our trial attorneys in San Jose possess the necessary expertise and background to effectively represent you.

 What type of compensation could I receive for my lemon law claim in San Jose?